📋 FreePMTools

-Slack for Project Management in 2026 — When It Works, When It Doesn't
+Slack for Project Management in 2026 — Complete Guide

 Slack is not a project management tool — but in 2026, it's where most project management actually happens.
 According to our survey of 240 knowledge workers, 78% use Slack as their primary communication channel for project updates, and 43% admit to managing tasks directly in Slack threads because it's faster than opening a PM tool.
 This guide is about working with that reality: how to use Slack effectively as a project management layer, what it does well, where it breaks down, and how to integrate it with dedicated PM tools.